- This event has passed.

 Annyck Besso is a registered dietitian and the founder of Sööma, a private practice that serves the Montreal (Canada) population and offers services virtually in the United States.
 She founded Sööma in March 2020, at the outset of the pandemic, serving the majority of her clientele virtually.
 Annyck now manages a team of registered dietitians and psychologists who collaborate in the treatment of eating disorders in addition to supervising several dietitians who practice in the United States.

 Annyck built her expertise in the treatment of eating disorders in both private and academic medical centers settings in Canada and the US.
-After completing a Bachelors in Nutrition and Dietetics, Annyck completed her Masters in Dietetics at McGill University.
-Post-Masters, her career began working on a pediatric unit specialized in the treatment of eating disorders at the Douglas Mental Health University Institute in Montreal.
+After completing a Bachelors in Nutrition and Dietetics, Annyck completed her master in Dietetics at McGill University.
+Post-Masters, her career began working on a pediatric unit specializing in the treatment of eating disorders at the Douglas Mental Health University Institute in Montreal.

 Annyck has received specialty training in evidence-based approaches such as Cognitive Behavioral Therapy (CBT), Family-Based Treatment (FBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behavioral Therapy (DBT), which are used heavily throughout her nutrition interventions.